-Scholarships pave the way for student-athletes to attend the school of their dreams, yet their dreams can quickly turn into nightmares if they experience a serious career ending injury.
-The 660 National Collegiate Athletic Association (“NCAA”) institutions collectively award athletic scholarships to over 180,000 students totaling in excess of $3.6 billion annually.
-In the relentless pursuit of illustrious professional league contracts and national championships, athletes are less inclined to accept being sidelined for what they perceive as minor injuries or even invisible injuries.
-The unwary athlete may find themselves losing their scholarship and suffering life-long consequences.
+Athletic scholarships pave the way for student-athletes to attend the schools of their dreams, yet serious injuries can turn their dreams into nightmares, regardless of whether the injuries have immediate or future effects.
+In the relentless pursuit of illustrious professional league contracts and national championships, athletes may fail to get properly evaluated or be less inclined to accept being sidelined for what they perceive as minor, short-term injuries.
+The unwary athlete may find themselves losing their scholarship and suffering life-long consequences as a result.
 While the NCAA was established in 1906 for the purpose of protecting athletes from a trend of injuries and death in college football, the governing body has seemingly veered off course of prioritizing student-athlete welfare.

 To ensure safety and the best experience for athletes to excel in sports, eligibility to play on certain teams and at varying levels of competition has long depended on individuals’ biological factors, the primary factor being sex.
 This established practice of separating sport participation by two categories, male and female based upon the sex assigned at birth is being reexamined, particularly as it relates to individuals who were born male, now identify as female, and desire to compete in women’s sport.
 The federal government, state governments, and sport governing bodies are addressing the matters presented by athletes who transition genders, with opposition by both sides of the issues seemingly being the only commonality.